Rizzler Sports Logo

 Who is responsible for tracking the pitch count?

-Per Little League rules, the home team is required to provide the official pitch counter.
-Both teams should track independently.
-Rizzler makes this easy — track pitch counts on your phone from the dugout.
+Under Little League rules, the league designates the official pitch count recorder for each game.
+Both teams should still track independently.
+Rizzler makes this easy: track pitch counts on your phone from the dugout.

 Can a league set stricter pitch count limits?